spencerjirehcebrian/spencerjirehcebrian/README.md

 # Hey there! 👋

-**Hi, my name is Spencer** and I like to attempt to solve problems with code, neural networks, and too much Tailwind CSS.
+**Hi, my name is Spencer** and I like to try problem solving with code, neural networks, and too much Tailwind CSS.
 Still figuring most of it out as I go.

 Currently working on:
 - 🔧 Building web applications and experimenting with new frameworks